 The most innovative film music competition in the world that focuses on Quality in Film Music and calls for all the undiscovered talented artists to finally get heard and discovered!Get Discovered

-The working, young but established, film composer from France, Benjamin Violet, was getting married during the Krakow FMF days - therefore he couldn't enjoy his prize!
-Nonetheless we couldn't let such a worthy winner without an award himself.
+The young, but established, film composer from France, Benjamin Violet, was getting married during the Krakow FMF days - therefore he couldn't enjoy his prize!
+Nonetheless we couldn't let such a worthy winner without an award!
+We booked Benjamin to attend another important educational event, the Media Sound Hamburg.
+He was present at the dedicated only to few aspiring composers, 3-day workshop performed by Christopher Young and also enjoyed great networking and other film music seminars.

 Every day personal interaction with a composer like Christopher Young, in an exclusive and dedicated venue for few attendants, has had an impact to his knowledge and attitude towards the art and craft of film scoring.
 Plus some extremely important new connections in the industry!